 I used to despise lavender because I thought it was just so overrated.
 I avoided it at all costs for years and unknowingly neglecting lavender tea and lavender oil benefits.
 And they are many, my friend, many.

 I actually started paying more attention to this pretty and innocent plant a bit more when I started battling mental overload of studying and working.
-All of a sudden there was this magical oil that I used in my essential oil diffuser that made my evenings easier and I felt calm.
+All of a sudden there was this magical oil that I used in the essential oil diffuser that made my evenings easier and I felt calm.
 Lavender is, along with chamomile one of my favorite natural remedies for a day when the stress and various tasks are just too much to handle.
 Lavender tea along with a few flowers of chamomile can soothe a troubled and tired mind perfectly.
 That’s how I got on the lavender tea and essential oil wagon, and I’m planning to stay on it.

 Lavender health benefits: